Psychoses 01

 Last modified on Friday, December 29 2006.

-A 36 year-old male jalapeno pepper taster is brought by ambulance to the emergency room.
+A 38 year-old male writer is brought by ambulance to the emergency room.

-He is uncooperative, disheveled, and insists that the KGB is trying to kill him.
+He is uncooperative, disheveled, and insists that the Virgin Mary wants him to convert the United Nations to Atheism.

 He complains of hearing voices telling him that he is worthless and weak.

-He is accompanied by his spouse, who states that he was lucid and rational until 9 months ago.
-He has been exhibiting these behaviors off and on since that time, often for weeks on end.
-During the periods that he has not been actively hallucinating or delusional, he has still been acting "odd."
+He is accompanied by his sister, who states that he was lucid and rational until 6 weeks ago.
+He has been exhibiting these behaviors fairly consistently since that time.

 There is no significant past medical or psychiatric history.